-As hospitals across the United States evaluate the recent Centers for Medicare & Medicaid Services (CMS) offer of an administrative agreement to resolve their pending appeals in exchange for partial payment of 68 percent of the net payable amount, new attention is being focused on interest — specifically, “935 interest.”
+As hospitals across the United States evaluate the recent Centers for Medicare & Medicaid Services (CMS) offer of an administrative agreement to resolve their pending appeals and waive their right to request new appeals in exchange for partial payment of 68 percent of the net payable amount, new attention is being focused on interest — specifically, “935 interest.”

-After Medicare contractors collect the alleged overpayment, Section 935 interest in favor of the hospital accrues on the collected amount,” advises Andrew B. Wachler, managing partner at Wachler & Associates.
-“After a partially or fully favorable decision by an ALJ 935 interest should be paid to the provider.”
+“As Medicare contractors collected the alleged overpayment, interest in favor of Medicare accrues on the remaining overpayment amount,” wrote Andrew B. Wachler, managing partner at Wachler & Associates, in a letter to clients.
+“After a partially or fully favorable decision by ALJ and only if funds have been involuntary recouped, 935 interest should be paid to the provider.”

-Wachler additionally advises that three elements comprise the 935 interest calculation: time, rate, and amount.
+Wachler added that there are three elements that comprise the 935 interest calculation: time, rate, and amount.

-“Time is calculated on a 30-day period,” states Wachler, advising clients that 935 interest will not be payable on any amount held for any period of time less than the 30 days in which the Medicare contractor had possession of the funds.
-Wachler also notes that days in which the ALJ or the appeals council’s adjudication periods are tolled to conduct a hearing and make a determination shall not be counted for purposes of calculating 935 interest.
+“Time is calculated on a 30-day period,” Wachler wrote, advising clients that 935 interest will not be payable on any amount held for any period of time less than the 30 days in which the Medicare contractor had possession of the funds.
+Wachler also noted that days in which the ALJ or the appeals council’s adjudication period extends are “tolled to conduct a hearing … (and) making a determination shall not be counted for purposes of calculating 935 interest.”

-Regarding amounts, Wachler advises that interest is calculated on a simple rather than a compound basis and will be paid only on the principal amount that has been recouped.
+Regarding amounts, Wachler wrote that interest is calculated on a simple rather than a compound basis and will be paid only on the principal amount that has been recouped.

 On this issue of late payment of interest, Wachler tells clients that Medicare contractors are obligated to pay it if an overpayment determination is reversed at either the redetermination or reconsideration level and contractors do not come to a decision in a timely fashion regarding the calculation of refunded monies to providers.
 Contractors, Wachler notes, have 30 days from the date of the final determination to calculate this sum and refund the provider.

-Wachler reminds those affected by the settlement offer that CMS will not award 935 interest in addition to the settlement sum paid to the settling hospital.
-Per Wachler, “Hospitals with claims involuntarily recouped, who have waited years for an ALJ hearing following unfavorable lower level determinations, are likely to be owed substantial 935 interest by CMS.”
+“As you are aware, CMS will not award 935 interest in addition to the settlement sum paid to settling hospital,” Wachler noted.
+“Hospitals with claims involuntarily recouped, who have waited years for an ALJ hearing following unfavorable lower level determinations, are likely to be owned substantial 935 interest by CMS.”

-What Wachler finds troubling are circumstances in which hospitals would experience a near 50 percent reduction in claim value by accepting the settlement offer.
+What Wachler finds troubling are circumstances in which hospitals would experience a nearly 50 percent reduction in claim value by accepting the settlement offer.

 “For example, if 935 interest accrues at approximately 9.625 percent pro rata per annum at the time CMS begins recoupment and a hospital receives a favorable ALJ decision after three years of recoupment, the hospital would be entitled to almost 130 percent of the favorable claim value, as opposed to 68 percent of the claim value through settlement,” he noted.

-Wachler cautions, “In light of the significant financial impact 935 interest may have on eligible hospitals, I encourage hospitals to thoughtfully consider this factor as they weigh the costs and benefits of accepting CMS’s settlement offer.”
+“In light of the significant financial impact 935 interest may have on eligible hospitals, I encourage hospitals to thoughtfully consider this factor as they weigh the costs and benefits of (accepting) CMS’s settlement offer,” Wachler concluded.

 About the Author